gio54321/bin2fil/README.md

 # Bin2fil converter

-This is a simple routine that converts .bin files into filterbank format, writing also the header.
+This is a simple routine that converts .bin (that is a custom file format that stores samples from devices like AIRSPY or RTL-SDR) into filterbank format (that is a common format for pulsar signal elaboration and hunting used by [presto](https://github.com/scottransom/presto) and [sigproc](http://sigproc.sourceforge.net/)).
+It implements decimation control and the possibility to apply bessel and butterworth filters.

 ### Prerequisites

 Make sure node.js and npm are installed on your machine and the executables directory is in you PATH environment variable.
-This is a cross platform software working with electron so in theory it should work fine on all operative systems.
+This is a cross platform software working with electron so it should work fine on all OS.

 ### Installing
 ```